-Although taking care of eyes is the main aim of every optometrist, staying in the business is equally important where billing and coding becomes its vital element.
-Optometry experience and expertise, hence the path being taken in billing and the reimbursements which can maximize the revenues needs to be constantly looked after.
+Although taking care of eyes is the main aim of every optometrist, staying in the business is equally important where billing and coding become its vital element.
+Optometry experience and expertise, hence the path being taken in billing and the reimbursements which can maximize the revenues need to be constantly looked after.

-- Implementation of Electronic Medical Records, Electronic prescribing and usage of certain software assist in optometry billing.
+- Implementation of Electronic Medical Records, Electronic prescribing, and usage of certain software assist in optometry billing.
 Coordination of information and usage of tools if communicated to PQRS could qualify the optometrists for a bonus.
-Specific usage of specific level and/or add-on codes can enhance reimbursements (usage of these codes implies usage of resources to manage time proficiently).
+The specific usage of specific level and/or add-on codes can enhance reimbursements (usage of these codes implies the usage of resources to manage time proficiently).

 - Another strategy is to take the ‘Accounts Receivables’ into consideration.
 Apposite documentation followed by accurate codes, and checking on the monthly status from the billing department which states if any insurance provider must be dropped due to regular slow reimbursements also removes hurdles in optimized billing.
 In the case of outsourcing, revenues too could be speedy and apt as the outsourcing agency would always try to be on time and work without denials or unpaid claims to be followed upon.

 - Optometrists should also consider billing separately to the vision carrier or the medical carrier for reimbursements.
 In case of a comprehensive eye examination, the doctor can bill the vision carrier.
 Simultaneously, in a follow-up schedule for dry eye testing (disease, diagnosis, and treatment), the billing can be sent to a medical carrier.

 Billing in Optometry practice can also be improvised using various techniques such as: educating and marketing the optometry business to older patients, understanding of medical decision making, and billing a refraction service while linking it to a medical diagnosis, creating a carrier-specific manual, selling supplements, and reporting punctual plugs.